Fleker/git-recipes/README.md

 * The websites were cluttered with ads and was slow.
 I wanted a clean navigation and design.
 * There was a recipe that I followed mostly, but with one change.
 I wanted a way to literally fork the recipe and add a small patch.
 * The recipes often list what ingredients you need, but not which equipment.
 When reading a recipe ahead of time, I realized that I needed a baking pan.
+* Recipes often provided enough servings for a whole family.
+I wanted to be able to easily adjust measurements for my own needs.

 The goal of this website is to remedy those issues.